 Your generator should have a ground lug somewhere on the frame.
 When an electrical cord is run directly to a generator that is isolated from earth ground, the ground prong on the cord and the safety purpose it serves is disabled.
 It becomes just an extra unused wire.
 You have to complete the bond by running a wire from the lug on the generator to an earth ground.
 The earth ground does not need to be anything elaborate.
 A simple metal spike temporarily pounded into the dirt is fine.
 This will give you the same level of safety as if you were plugging into the outlets in your house.

 Omitting the ground is not the most horrible generator safety violation in the world, but it should be used whenever possible.
 Grounding the generator will also help reduce RFI in your radio equipment.
+If you’re unsure on how you are going to do all this electrics then it is probably safer to have someone do it for you or check that it is done safely.
+You can do this by looking for a local electrician, just search for your area online (E.g. Electrician Twickenham) and you will be shown high quality electricians.

 Installing a hard wired transfer switch in your house provides an additional layer of generator safety because it eliminates the need to run extension cords all over the place.
 The other big benefit transfer switches offer is that all the outlets and devices in your house will work as they normally do.
 Transfer switches cost from a few hundred dollars for basic manual models up to the thousands for a fully automatic version.
 Also, factor in the cost of wire & materials beyond the switch itself.